Destroy All Monsters (band): Later developments and reunion

-Ron Asheton died on January 1, 2009, aged 60, of an apparent heart attack.
+Ron Asheton died in January 2009.

 In 2009 the Printed Matter bookstore in NYC mounted the Destroy All Monsters exhibit Hungry for Death curated by James Hoff and Cary Loren featuring the group's collected work.
 The exhibition toured to White Flag Projects in St Louis, 0047 in Oslo, SPACE Gallery in London, The American Academy in Rome, Italy, Galerie 1m3 in Lausanne, Switzerland, AMP Gallery in Athens, Greece (2010), galerie du jour agnès b in Paris, France (2011) and the Boston University Art Gallery (2011).
 To coincide with the Hungry for Death exhibition Printed Matter released a 1975 recording Double Sextet as a vinyl album.
 The band also re-released the Destroy All Monsters: 1974–1976 compilation on CD, without booklet, in a limited edition of 1000.
 In 2011, the Boston University Art Gallery released the catalog Hungry for Death: Destroy All Monsters, with essays by Byron Coley and Branden Joseph.
 This catalog included a detailed discography and a CD titled Get Out of My Bedroom of unreleased DAM music spanning over thirty years of band history.

 A facsimile reprint of the Destroy All Monsters Magazine 1976–1979 was published by Primary Information in May, 2011.

 An exhibition curated by Mike Kelley and Dan Nadel titled Return of the Repressed: Destroy All Monsters 1973-1977 showing work by Mike Kelley, Jim Shaw, Cary Loren and Niagara opened at PRISM in Los Angeles on November 19, 2011 and ran through January 7, 2012.
 Accompanying the exhibition was a catalog published by PRISM and PictureBox, edited by Mike Kelley and Dan Nadel with an essay by Nicole Rudick.

 Mike Kelley was found dead in South Pasadena, California, on February 1, 2012, aged 57, having committed suicide.
 Sixteen days later, on February 17, 2012, Michael Davis died of liver failure, aged 68.

 Rob King died on November 4, 2023 in Ann Arbor of pneumonia at age 68.